North Macedonia–Russia relations: Diplomatic relations

-Russia recognized North Macedonia as an independent state on August 4, 1992, during president Yeltsin's tenure, about one year after the then Republic of Macedonia's declaration of independence from the Socialist Federal Republic of Yugoslavia.
-The Russian Federation by that move became the first major power in the world to recognize the country.
-The event was also significant because Russia recognized the country by its then constitutional name Republic of Macedonia that was a subject of a naming dispute.
+Russia recognized North Macedonia as an independent state on August 4, 1992, during president Boris Yeltsin's tenure, about one year after the then Republic of Macedonia's declaration of independence from the Socialist Federal Republic of Yugoslavia.
+The Russian Federation by that move became the first major power in the world to recognize North Macedonia.
+The event was also significant because Russia recognized the country by its then constitutional name the Republic of Macedonia that was a subject of a naming dispute.
 The establishment of full diplomatic relations between the two states took place on January 31, 1994.

 Over 40 agreements were signed by North Macedonia and Russia in the first 15 years of their bilateral relations, among them the important Declaration of Friendship and Cooperation in 1998.

 President of North Macedonia Gjorge Ivanov and the President of Russia Dmitry Medvedev on the 2010 Moscow Victory Day Parade.

 However, since proclaiming its independence, North Macedonia is pursuing a consistent pro-Western policy.
 It joined the NATO program Partnership for Peace in 1995; a decade later, it became an official European Union candidate; and in 2020, it became a full NATO member.
 But some analysts claim that the former prime minister Nikola Gruevski tried to flirt with Moscow, at least during his late tenure.
 These policy fluctuations are explained as North Macedonia's disillusionment with the West.
 The European Union and NATO delayed North Macedonia's accession for too long and they are perceived by some ethnic Macedonians as positively biased towards the Albanian minority in the country.
 North Macedonia has experienced ethnic tensions, where Russia claimed to be a protector of the ethnic Macedonian interests, whereas the West was perceived by some as favouring the Albanians.
 But despite occasional fluctuations, North Macedonia's policy remains pro-Western.
 During Gruevski's tenure, his close associate, the then-president of North Macedonia, Gjorgje Ivanov, described the relations with Russia as friendly, but even then they were ambiguous.

 On March 27, 2014, North Macedonia approved the United Nations General Assembly Resolution 68/262 that condemned Russia's annexation of Crimea.

 The bilateral relations dramatically worsened in the late 2010s, during the process of North Macedonia's accession to NATO.
 The former Russian ambassador Oleg Shcherbak warned the government of North Macedonia that: "If it came to a conflict between Russia and NATO, you will have the role of a legitimate target".
 The Defense Minister of North Macedonia at the time, Radmila Šekerinska, accused the Russian government of trying to interfere in North Macedonia's affairs, while its prime minister Zoran Zaev was a target of the pro-Kremlin pranksters Vovan and Lexus.
 In 2017, some media claimed that Russian spies and diplomats, together with their supporters from Serbia, have been involved in an effort to spread propaganda and provoke discord in North Macedonia with a goal to stop the country from joining NATO and to pry it away from western influence.